 The Australian Dream is becoming less affordable, and for some, out of reach.
 The primary pressure is saving the deposit, which is closely followed by how the mortgage will be serviced.
-Except for 1980 in Sydney, and 2010 in Melbourne, now is the most difficult in Australian history to save for a deposit and then pay the mortgage.
+Except for 1980 in Sydney, and 2010 in Melbourne, now is the most difficult time in Australian history to save for a deposit and then pay the mortgage.
 It’s little wonder, adult kids are looking to the ‘Bank of Mum and Dad’ for help.

 In this article, I explore what parents, including high earning mining and resources executives and business owners, need to consider before lending money to their offspring.